mattmaynes2/aria/reports/final/3-Technical/1-Background/2-Problem.md

 be usable by any non-technical user.

-Finally, a smart home must provide some form of scheduled configuration.
-This configuration should set a device to a specific state at a desired time.
-This is yet another feature that needs to be simplified to cater to a non-technical audience.
-The automation of this process is much more advanced then automating any other task in the system as it involves prediction of user configuration.
-Having this process automated would be the final component on the path to offering a smart home to a non-technical user.

 Eliminating the technical tasks required to setup and utilize a smart home would make this technology available to a non-technical user and could expand the market of smart home automation.